 Wilson: Hey Jesse!
 Thanks for doing the interview.
 Could you tell me a little bit about yourself and how you got involved in Product?
-What is a day in life for a VP of product?
+What is a day in the life for a VP of product like?

 Wilson: Flow is one of the most favorite products due to the awesome UX.
 How do you decide what feature to build next?